 Leadership

-• Achieved 45% increase in client retention rates by reducing customer complaints and ensuring on-time delivery
+- Achieved 45% increase in client retention rates by reducing customer complaints and ensuring on-time delivery

 Problem-Solving

-For those with a science background, describing experimental work that was carried out to prove or disprove a hypothesis can also be used as evidence for problem-solving.
+If you have a science background, describing experimental work that was carried out to prove or disprove a hypothesis can also be used as evidence for problem-solving.

-• Contributed $50M to revenue and reduced project delivery time by 15% by implementing best operational practices through analyzing data set for 20 past projects
+- Contributed $50M to revenue and reduced project delivery time by 15% by implementing best operational practices through analyzing data set for 20 past projects

-Entrepreneurial Drive/Impact
+Entrepreneurial Drive

 Entrepreneurial drive is all about taking initiative.
 Recruiters look for examples of someone who is not content with the status quo, who likes to innovate and might use creative approaches to solve the problems they face.

-Example of demonstrating entrepreneurial drive on your consulting resume:
+Entrepreneurial drive example for your consulting resume:

-• Helped tech startups employ over 20 students per year by organizing Brown’s first startup-focused career fair.
+- Helped tech startups employ over 20 students per year by organizing Brown’s first startup-focused career fair.

 You can demonstrate personal impact by showing your contribution to a team or organization, or that you collaborated with others to complete a project.
 Work experience where you presented an idea or recommendation which was accepted by stakeholders is great evidence of personal impact.

-Example of personal impact on your consulting resume:
+Personal impact example for your consulting resume:

-• Improved the department culture and raised the morale of students from underrepresented backgrounds by working with administrators to organize mandatory diversity training for all TAs.
+- Improved the department culture and raised the morale of students from underrepresented backgrounds by working with administrators to organize mandatory diversity training for all TAs.

 These key skills should also be highlighted in your cover letter.